SkaTeMasTer/BTCjam-OAuth2-PHP/README.md

 ### What is the OAuth protocol?
 RFC 6749: "The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf."
 (October 2012)

+The uses cases covered by the framework are:
+* Web-server applications
+* Browser-based applications
+* Mobile apps
+* Username and password access
+* Application access

+In all these uses cases, the goal of the OAuth2 protocol is to exchange a token string between the Client and the Resource Server.
+This token is used to authenticate all the API calls using the Authorization HTTP header.
+Below is reported an example of the Bearer token (RFC 7650), the most used token type of OAuth2:

+> Authorization: Bearer RsT5OjbzRn430zqMLgV3Ia

 ### Why should I not use an OAuth API PHP SDK or Library (like Google's)?